New Orleans (steamboat): Maiden voyage

 Although the trip on the Ohio River had been largely peaceful and easygoing, the passage of the Mississippi River was to be fraught with danger and uncertainty.
 As New Orleans passed the mouth of the Tennessee River, the crew saw Chickasaw Indian warriors, but experienced no violence.
 While fighting continued north of the Ohio River through the War of 1812, the Chickasaws remained peaceful allies of the Americans and declined to join forces with great warrior and chief, Tecumseh.
 Later, a fire broke out aboard ship after wood was left too close to the stove during the night, but it was quickly extinguished.
-Then, in mid-December, the first in a series of earthquakes struck the area, but the river's water cushioned New Orleans, allowing it to continue, undamaged by the quakes.
+Then, in mid-December, the first in a series of earthquakes struck the area, but the river's water cushioned New Orleans, allowing her to continue, undamaged by the quakes.
 On December 16, the famous New Madrid earthquake, which centered near New Madrid, Missouri, became one of the strongest North American earthquakes ever recorded; seismologists estimate it was 7.5 on the moment magnitude scale.
 The earthquake affected the journey by altering Mississippi River landmarks such as river islands and river channels that confused the pilot's visual navigation.
 At some small river towns, villagers begged to be taken aboard to escape the earthquake's desolation, but New Orleans lacked the provisions to feed the refugees and would have no more available until the boat reached Natchez, Mississippi, in late December 1811.
 At Natchez the crew met Zadok Cramer, author of "Navigator" river guide, who was eager for any new information about the geography of the river.
 Continuing on, the boat reached New Orleans on January 10, 1812.
 Following the trip, Roosevelt and his family returned to New York, where he took up other entrepreneurial ventures and discontinued his partnership with Fulton and Livingston.
 Soon, New Orleans was making regular runs between New Orleans and Natchez.